 Fresh Pasta with Red Sauce: Kite and String Barrel Rye

 This hand-rolled pasta was served with fresh tomato sauce with garlic and basil, homemade ricotta and a garden salad with F. Oliver's Balsamic Viniarette Dressing.
 This course alone would have made a wonderful birthday dinner.
-Phil really knows how to make homey comfort food like pasta shine.
+Elizabeth really knows how to make homey comfort food like pasta shine.

 Kite and String describe this cider as, “Off Dry.
 Champagne style.
 Stirred on the lees for 1 month.
 Aged 1 year in Rye Whiskey barrels.
 Buttercream with a backbone.
 Oak and smoke and shalestone.” and I chose it for that combination of smoke and backbone.
 Typically folks, pair tomato dishes with red wines, but I think cider has a fun option of doubling down on umami notes and adding both structural notes and lively acidity.
 This pairing supports my argument well.